Spending a few hours in the kitchen doing meal prep one day a week saves time and gets dinner on the table faster for days to come.

 That night: Cook pasta.
 Heat up some frozen peas.
 Make some garlic butter and spread it on the bread.
 Broil the bread until the butter is bubbly and starting to brown.

 From the meal prep supply: Toss the roasted tomato sauce with the cooked pasta and peas.
 Stir in ½ cup of grated Parmesan cheese and heat on low until everything is hot and cheese is melted.
-Mash a few cloves of roasted garlic into 2-3 Tbsp softened butter to make the garlic butte
+Mash a few cloves of roasted garlic into 2-3 tablespoon softened butter to make the garlic butte

 Meal 2: Chicken fajitas